 To our community,

-We are very excited to be driving this process for our membership and greater community.
+All of that said, we are very excited to be driving this process for our membership and greater community.
 While we would like to say we can do everything, we will always need help, and we will always need feedback.
-Please, don’t hesitate to reach out to the whole Board at Feedback@ChicagoPuppyPatrol.org.
+Please, don’t hesitate to reach out to the whole board at Feedback@ChicagoPuppyPatrol.org.

 Yours in Service,